Bombshell Alexa Collins Celebrates 24th Birthday By Eating Doughnuts In The Bathtub

 “Omgggggg baby happy happy birthday.
 I love you so much,” added a different commenter.

 “The cutest!
 Happy birthday beautiful.
-Hope you guys have a wonderful time,” said another, adding a heart emoji to the comment.
+Hope you guys have a wonderful time,” said another fan, adding a heart emoji to the comment.

 “Happy 24th birthday may all your wishes come true!!” chimed in a fourth Instagram user.